||🔒 Client Portal

 Why is my site showing on my phone but not on my laptop?

 Different devices and networks have different DNS caches.
-Your phone might be on mobile data (which uses your carrier's DNS), while your laptop uses your home Wi-Fi (which uses your ISP's DNS).
-Flush the DNS cache on your laptop, or switch it to use Google/Cloudflare DNS to see the updated records faster.
+Your phone might be on mobile data while your laptop uses home Wi-Fi ISP DNS.
+Flush the DNS cache on your laptop, or switch to Google/Cloudflare DNS to see updated records faster.

 Can I speed up DNS propagation for .pk domains?

-.pk domain nameserver changes are processed by PKNIC on their update schedule.
+.pk nameserver changes are processed by PKNIC on their update schedule.
 You cannot force PKNIC to process faster.
-However, you can reduce the impact by lowering TTL values on your DNS records 48 hours before the change.
-For record-level changes (A, CNAME, MX) on your existing nameservers, propagation is controlled by TTL and is not affected by PKNIC.
+Lower TTL values on DNS records 48 hours before the change.
+Record-level A, CNAME, and MX changes on existing nameservers follow TTL and are not limited by PKNIC processing.

 Does using Cloudflare help with DNS propagation?